QMCPACK/qmcpack/docs/developing.rst

 ~~~~~

 * Do not mix functional changes with non-functional ones.
 Mixing them dramatically increases the review challenge of non-functional changes.
-  If non-functional changes touching many files, make sure upstream them before the functional changes using orthogonal PRs if possible or depentdent PRs.
+  If non-functional changes touching many files, make sure upstream them before the functional changes using orthogonal PRs if possible or dependent PRs.
-* Do not mix bug fixes with feature developtment.
-If a bug got surfaced during feature developtment, make a fix directly to the develop branch.
+* Do not mix bug fixes with feature development.
+If a bug got surfaced during feature development, make a fix directly to the develop branch.
-* Do not delay potential early mergible changes till the full completion of a feature.
+* Do not delay potential early mergeable changes until the full completion of a feature.
 It is not necessary and harder to adjust if they end up causing issues with the rest of the code.

 As much as possible, try to avoid "Don't".
 Aim for something that would take a reviewer no more than an hour.
 In this way we can maintain a good collective development velocity.